nfms4redd/portal/doc/admin/folder-structure.rst

 		<variable layer="unredd:forest-classification"/>
 	</zonal-statistics>

 #.
 Produce the indicator.
 This depends on the tools used to get the indicator calculated.
-Normally it should imply the execution of some program that reads the previous configuration, accesses the data, may produce the first time some permanent derived result in ``temp`` and will produce the output data in the ``output`` folder.
+Normally it should imply the execution of some program that reads the previous configuration, accesses the data, may produce the first time some permanent derived result in ``work`` and will produce the output data in the ``output`` folder.